 If you’re wondering if sperm is playing a factor in your fertility, we recommend getting a sperm test – there are at home sperm testing kits or, your GP or Repromed can arrange a test.

 Sperm meets egg in this video showing Intra-cytoplasmic Sperm Injection technology (ICSI).
+Watch this fascinating IVF process.

 IVF treatment involves obtaining eggs from the ovaries.
 Ovaries are stimulated by administering injections of FSH (Follicle Stimulating Hormone), which encourages the development of several follicles (fluid filled sacs in the ovaries that usually contain eggs).
 This process normally takes about two weeks.
 Some clients with PCOS may also require Metformin.
 (Learn more about Metformin here.)